Concours d'Elegance, the Amelia Island Car Show

 Redman, who has been a judge since the first Amelia Island concours in 1995 and was its honorary chairman in 2000, explains that – even for VIPs like judges and concours car owners – merely reaching the site of the Pebble Beach show can be difficult, while at Amelia Island, they simply walk a short distance to the field of dreams from their rooms at the adjacent Ritz-Carlton.

-Amelia Island's concours is more user-friendly for spectators, who can park at the Fernandina Beach Municipal Airport and catch a shuttle to and from the event for only $15.
-Admission here is $60 versus $250 at Pebble Beach.
+Amelia Island's concours is more user-friendly for spectators, who can park at the Fernandina Beach Municipal Airport and catch a shuttle to and from the event.

 Auctions also make the Amelia Island car show special, according to Redman.
-In 2011, the RM Auction at The Ritz-Carlton, held the Saturday before the concours, posted a record-breaking $24.3 million in the sale of 103 classics.
+Even way back in 2011, the RM Auction at The Ritz-Carlton, held the Saturday before the concours, posted a record-breaking $24.3 million in the sale of 103 classics.
 The star, a 1952 Ferrari 340 Mexico Coupe, brought in $4.29 million.
 Tickets for the auction run around $250, but the cars that will be auctioned can be viewed for free the day before.